1 Summary of material accounting policies

 (i) Increased by interest on lease liability;

-(ii) Reduce by lease payment made; and
+(ii) Reduced by lease payment made;

 Measurement of Right-of-Use asset

 At the time of initial recognition, the Company measures 'Right-of-Use assets' as present value of all lease payment discounted using the Company’s incremental cost of borrowing rate w.r.t said lease contract.
 Subsequently, 'Right-of-Use assets' is measured using cost model i.e. at cost less any accumulated depreciation and any accumulated impairment losses adjusted for any re-measurement of the lease liability specified in Ind AS 116 'Leases'.
-Depreciation on 'Right-of-Use assets' is provided on straight line basis over the lease period.

 The Company recognises the amount of the re-measurement of lease liability due to modification as an adjustment to the right-of-use asset and statement of profit and loss depending upon the nature of modification.
 Where the carrying amount of the right-of-use asset is reduced to zero and there is a further reduction in the measurement of the lease liability, the Company recognises any remaining amount of the re-measurement in statement of profit and loss.